PLANT RESPONSE TO CLIMATE CHANGE

 Hydropower: Hydropower utilizes the energy of flowing water to generate electricity.
 This subject delves into the development of hydroelectric plants, tidal and wave energy technologies, and the environmental considerations associated with hydropower projects.

 Biomass and Bioenergy: This subject focuses on the utilization of organic matter, such as agricultural waste, forestry residues, and dedicated energy crops, to produce biofuels, biogas, and bioenergy.
-It examines the sustainability of biomass feedstocks and explores advanced conversion technologies.
+It examines the sustainability of plants biomass feedstocks and explores advanced conversion technologies.

 Biomass and Bioenergy